-One study performed over a 3 year period, with 430 couples ranging from age 20-35 years of age, showed that women who drank five or less alcoholic beverages a week had lowered fertility.
-After a 6 cycle follow-up, 64% of the women who drank 5 or less alcoholic beverages conceived, compared to 55% of women who drank more than that a week.
+One study out of Denmark in The BMJ (formerly the British Medical Journal) performed over a 3-year period, with 430 couples ranging from age 20-35 years of age, showed that women who drank five or less alcoholic beverages a week had lowered fertility.
+After a 6-cycle follow-up, 64% of the women who drank 5 or less alcoholic beverages conceived, compared to 55% of women who drank more than that a week.
 The study did not show men to have lowered fertility, and the amount of alcohol intake did not matter.
-This older study’s conclusion on the affects of alcohol consumption, has a stark contrast to another recent study published in 2011.
-This newer study, focused on male fertility, concluded that men who drink alcohol regularly, have lower sperm motility and concentration.
+This older study’s conclusion on the effects of alcohol consumption, has a stark contrast to another recent study published in 2011.
+This newer study published by Fertility and Sterility, focused on male fertility, concluded that men who drink alcohol regularly, have lower sperm motility and concentration.
 They also had reduced chance of fertilization.

 Important Conclusions from Multiple Studies on Alcohol and Fertility